-Preserving New Zealand’s Audiovisual Heritage at Ngā Taonga Sound & Vision
+Preserving New Zealand’s Audiovisual Heritage: Ngā Taonga Sound & Vision

-• Ngā Taonga Sound & Vision preserves nearly 800,000 audiovisual items, reflecting Aotearoa New Zealand's diverse cultural and historical identity.
+• Ngā Taonga Sound & Vision serves as New Zealand’s audiovisual archive, preserving a vast collection that reflects Aotearoa’s rich cultural and historical identity.

-• The Utaina project, launched in 2022, aims to digitize over 400,000 items to safeguard New Zealand's audiovisual heritage.
+• The Utaina project, launched in 2022, targets the digitization of over 400,000 at-risk items to protect the nation’s audiovisual legacy for future generations.

-• Nitrate film preservation efforts include controlled storage environments to prevent deterioration and ensure long-term access to historical films.
+• Specialized preservation efforts, including controlled storage for nitrate films, prevent deterioration and maintain access to historical content.

-• Strong partnerships with Māori communities ensure culturally responsive practices and respect for taonga preservation and intergenerational responsibilities.
+• Deep partnerships with Māori communities ensure culturally sensitive practices, honoring taonga and intergenerational responsibilities in preservation.

 Formation and Governance

-Ngā Taonga Sound & Vision was formed on 31 July 2014 through the merger of three key institutions: the New Zealand Film Archive, RNZ Sound Archives, and the Television New Zealand Archive.
-This significant amalgamation process, which took place between 2012 and 2014, involved a crucial review of governance, structure, and capability.
+Ngā Taonga Sound & Vision was established on 31 July 2014 through the merger of three pivotal institutions: the New Zealand Film Archive, RNZ Sound Archives, and the Television New Zealand Archive.
+This unification, spanning 2012 to 2014, involved a thorough review of governance structures and operational capabilities to create a cohesive national archive in Wellington.

 The new governance model emphasizes a partnership based on the Treaty of Waitangi, establishing a framework that respects Māori interests through the Taha Māori department.